ddgenome/ddgenome.github.io/_posts/2020-06-07-why-the-mask.markdown

 > interests but each of you to the interests of the others.
 >
 > Philippians 2:3-4

+The real irony is that the people who refuse to wear masks are often the same ones demanding a rapid reopening of the economy.
+If you want businesses to open and stay open, i.e., avoid a second peak of cases, you _need_ physical distancing and cloth mask wearing.
+So stop being a tough guy, start thinking about others, help our economy, and wear a cloth mask in public.

 [who]: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public/when-and-how-to-use-masks&publication=advice-on-the-use-of-masks-in-the-community-during-home-care-and-in-healthcare-settings-in-the-context-of-the-novel-coronavirus-(2019-ncov)-outbreak
 [fox]: https://www.foxnews.com/world/who-guidance-healthy-people-wear-masks-around-coronavirus-patients